imgag/megSAP/doc/install_unix.md

 Finally, we need to download and convert some open-source databases for annotations:

 	> ./download_dbs.sh
-	> ./download_dbs_rna.sh #only needed for RNA analysis
+	> php ../src/Tools/db_download.php # DB downloads that require apptainer containers

-**Note:** OMIM and HGMD are not downloaded automatically because of license issues.
-If you have the license for those databases, download/convert them according to the commented sections in the download script.
+**Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
+If you have the license for those databases, download/convert them according to the commented sections in the `download_dbs.sh` script.

-**Note:** The use of the optional NGSD annotation requires an export of the variants to VCF files.
-These files should be updated on a regular basis.
-For example code take a look at the NGSD section in the download script.
+## NGSD initialization

+If you want to use the NGSD and it is not initialized already, perform the following steps:

+1) Install a MariaDB server
+2) Create a database and a associated user in the SQL database.
+3) Add the NGSD information to the megSAP `settings.ini` file.
+4) Create tables using the following script:

+	> php ../src/Install/db_init.php

+5) Import genomics base data (genes, transcripts, phenotypes, gene-phenotype associations, ...) using the following tools from ngs-bits:

+	> NGSDImportQC --help
+	> NGSDImportHGNC --help
+	> NGSDImportEnsembl --help
+	> NGSDImportHPO --help
+	> NGSDImportGeneInfo --help
+	> NGSDImportOMIM --help
+	> NGSDImportORPHA --help

+**Note:** To call ngs-bits tools, you have to call the apptainer container like that `apptainer exec data/tools/apptainer_container/ngs-bits_[version].sif [tool] [parameters]`.

+**Note:** To annotate variants with NGSD in-house counts, classifications, etc., NGSD data has to be exported regularly.
+To do so, adapt the file `data\dbs\NGSD\Makefile` and execute `make export` once a week using a cronjob.

 ## Settings